canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 To enable authors to use MathML tools that only accept MathML in its XML form, interactive HTML user agents are encouraged to provide a way to export any MathML fragment as a namespace-well-formed XML fragment.

-element from the SVG
+The svg element from the SVG

 namespace falls into the embedded content,